kristingreenslit/react-debug-exercise/README.md

 ### Additional Notes

-React is an incredibly powerful JavaScript library, but it's easier to learn when you have a solid foundation in [HTML](http://learn.shayhowe.com/html-css/getting-to-know-html/), [CSS](http://learn.shayhowe.com/html-css/getting-to-know-css/) and [JavaScript](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/JavaScript_basics).
-An HTML/CSS/JavaScript purée, [JSX](https://medium.com/javascript-scene/jsx-looks-like-an-abomination-1c1ec351a918#.ro3sx1ea0), is an industry standard in React applications (although it is not required).

-[Redux](https://css-tricks.com/learning-react-router/) and [React-Router](https://css-tricks.com/learning-react-redux/) are frequently used in React applications.
-The simple explanation is that React, a library used for building [SPAs](https://en.wikipedia.org/wiki/Single-page_application) (Single Page Applications), is one big magic trick.
+React, an incredibly powerful JavaScript library used for building [SPAs](https://en.wikipedia.org/wiki/Single-page_application) (Single Page Applications), is one big magic trick.
 It breaks the mold of how traditional websites operate by rendering components on the client side as needed vs. rendering content from a server.
+Like any new technology, SPAs have [pros and cons](https://neoteric.eu/single-page-application-vs-multiple-page-application), but they offer huge advantages in terms of speed, performance and the overall user experience.
+An example of this is selecting the "like" or "favorite" button in a social media application.
+The update is immediately viewable to the user because a server call (and correspondingly, a page refresh) does not occur.

-However, React is the view layer in the traditional "MVC" architecture.
-The use of additional libraries with React, such as Redux and React-Router, can enhance React code so that it functions like a [framework](https://en.wikipedia.org/wiki/JavaScript_framework) and the flow of data throughout an application is more accessible, organized and/or traceable.
+React is the view layer in the traditional "MVC" architecture.
+The use of third-party libraries with React, such as [Redux](https://css-tricks.com/learning-react-router/) and [React-Router](https://css-tricks.com/learning-react-redux/), can enhance React code so that the flow of data is more accessible, organized and/or traceable.
+This can be helpful in large-scale applications when data, such as a user object, needs to be passed around the application or access to certain views needs to be restricted by user type.
+This could result in a series of tangled callback functions (for example) if not properly managed.

 [Create React App](https://github.com/facebookincubator/create-react-app) was used to bootstrap this project.